Would you consider Couples Counselling before getting married?

 Although this Video is in animated form, you may see aspects of yourself in this video…You may be reminded of yours or others history.
 You may experience an emotional response watching this.

 We could say the video is a little simplistic.
 It implies that getting help via police and social worker is the way to resolve or get past Adverse Childhood Experiences (ACES).
 It may also imply that if you have an Adverse Childhood Experience then you will be more likely/or inevitably suffer later in life.
 It is not inevitable.
 Many factors are relevant in considering the impact of Adverse Childhood Experiences.
-These include the natural resilience of each person, the nature and number of difficulties and the nature and number of supportive influences and factors in a young persons life.
+These include the natural resilience of each person, the nature and number of difficulties and the nature and number of supportive influences and Protective factors or Counter-ACES in a young persons life.

 You may find that Counselling is one of the many ways that you can come to terms with. and help understand Adverse Childhood Experiences